Help

 Forms

-Forms in Preact work much the same as they do in HTML.
-You render a control, and attach an event listener to it.
+Forms in Preact work in the same way as they do in HTML & JS: you render controls, attach event listeners, and submit information.

 return (